 What is erythema multiforme?

 Erythema multiforme is a skin disorder.
-It’s a hypersensitive reaction to an infection or medicine.
+It’s a hypersensitivity reaction to an infection or medicine.
 It causes red, raised skin patches on the body.
-These patches often look like "targets" (dark circles with purple-gray centers).
+These patches often look like "targets."
+They may have dark circles with purple-gray centers.

 You can get this skin problem over and over again.
 It often lasts for 2 to 4 weeks each time.

 Most often, this skin problem is caused by the herpes simplex virus.
 Other causes are:

 - Fungal and bacterial infections, such as Mycoplasma pneumoniae